atul-g/cavity_detection/README.md

 # Classifying images of teeth with and without cavity

-This is a self-project on making a CNN on classifying whether a teeth has cavities or not using real time camera captured images instead of X-ray images.
+This is a self-project on making a CNN to classify whether a teeth has cavities or not using real time (phone) camera captured images instead of X-ray images.
 I created my own dataset by downloading images from Google under different Search Keywords.
 I used the Google Image Downloader extension in Firefox browser.

 [Link](https://addons.mozilla.org/en-US/firefox/addon/google-images-downloader/) to the extension (firefox).